On martingale approximations and the quenched weak invariance principle: Proof of the martingale approximation results

 We turn now to the proof of Theorem \ref{quenched}.
 It will follow from the next two propositions.
-Notice that the second one is a version of Corollary 22 of Merlev\`ede-Peligrad \cite{MP} under $\E_0$.
+Notice that the second one is a version of Corollary 22 of Merlev\`ede and Peligrad \cite{MP} under $\E_0$.

-\begin{prop} Assume \eqref{MW}.
-Then $\E_0[(S_n-M_n-\E_0(S_n))^2] =o(n)$ $\P$-a.s. and $\E_0(S_n)=o(\sqrt n)$ $\P$-a.s.
-In particular
+\begin{prop} Assume (\ref{MW}).
+Then $\E_0[(S_n-M_n-\E_0(S_n))^2] =o(n)$ $\P$-a.s. and $\E _0(S_n)=o(\sqrt n)$ $\P$-a.s.
+In particular,

 \end{prop}